Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/chain_of_thought_prompting.md

 >
 > The core principle: the greater the gap between raw syntax and rendered output, the more essential a preview becomes.
 Beginner syntax resembles its output.
 Expert syntax does not.
 >

-Finally, I request a cheat sheet for the beginner Markdown user.
+The final step is to request a cheat sheet for the beginner Markdown user.

 >
 > User: Create a simplified cheat sheet that a beginner Markdown user could quickly read to understand how to perform the most complex tasks in the document.